-The use of fumaric acid esters in the treatment of psoriasis was first introduced in the late 1950's by the German chemist Schweckendiek.
-A standardised “fumaric acid” protocol for psoriasis was developed and used FAEs both orally and topically (ointment and bathing solution).
-Results were promising but there were associated serious side effects.
+The use of fumaric acid esters in the treatment of psoriasis was first introduced in the late 1950s by the German chemist Schweckendiek.
+A standardised fumaric acid protocol for psoriasis was developed and used FAEs both orally and topically (ointment and bathing solution).
+Results were promising but were associated with serious side effects.

 Fumaric acid esters have been used to treat severe psoriasis in northern Europe for over 20 years.
-However, the use of FAEs remains unregistered in most countries outside of Germany, including the UK, USA and NZ.
-Currently the only licensed FAE is the product Fumaderm‚ and is made up of dimethylfumarate and calcium, magnesium, and zinc salts of monoethyl hydrogen fumarate.
-This product has been approved for use in Germany since 1994.
-Other countries are seeking to licence the product but to date it remains unapproved by the FDA or Medsafe (New Zealand) for the treatment of any disease.
+However, the use of FAEs remains unregistered in most countries outside of Germany.
+The product Fumaderm® is made up of dimethyl fumarate and calcium, magnesium, and zinc salts of monoethyl hydrogen fumarate and has been approved for oral use in Germany since 1994.
+A second oral product, Skilarence®, was introduced to the European market for the treatment of psoriasis in 2017.

-Many recent studies have shown that FAEs are an effective therapy in patients with severe psoriasis who have tried and failed conventional psoriasis treatments.
+Many recent studies have shown that FAEs is an effective therapy in patients with severe psoriasis who have tried and failed conventional psoriasis treatments.
 Patients tolerating FAE therapy can expect a 75% improvement in their psoriasis in four months.
-In addition, FAEs are being used in combination with second line drugs such as ciclosporin, methotrexate and hydroxyurea for additional benefit or to facilitate dose reduction of the second line agent.
+Also, FAEs are being used in combination with second-line drugs such as ciclosporin, methotrexate and hydroxyurea for an additional benefit or to facilitate dose reduction of the second line agent.